Ivan Hill

-Ivan Jerome Hill (born March 30, 1961) is an American serial killer, responsible for at least nine murders in different suburbs of Los Angeles from 1986 to 1994.
-Hill dumped his victims' corpses along the East-West Highway, known as "California State Route 60", earning him the nickname The 60 Freeway Killer.
-He also committed at least one of the Southside Slayer murders in South Los Angeles, and investigators suspect he has been involved in more.
-Hill was captured and convicted based on DNA profiling.
+Ivan Jerome Hill (born March 30, 1961), known as The 60 Freeway Killer, is an American serial killer who raped and murdered at least eight women in Los Angeles between 1986 and 1994.
+Hill dumped his victims' corpses along California State Route 60, known as the "East-West Highway", contributing to his nickname.
+Hill was captured based on DNA profiling nearly a decade after his last murder and was sentenced to death in 2007.

-Biography
+Hill, who also participated in a 1979 murder, is one of six men known for committing The Southside Slayer murders in South Los Angeles; he committed at least one of those killings and investigators suspect he has been involved in more.

+Early life

 Ivan Hill was born on March 30, 1961, in Los Angeles.
-Ivan grew up in a socially disadvantageous environment, his father being aggressive towards his wife and children.
+Ivan grew up in a socially disadvantageous environment with a father who was aggressive towards his wife and children.
 On Christmas in 1968, Hill's father shot his mother in the face with a .22 caliber rifle and was sent to prison.
 Despite the serious injury, Hill's mother survived and later divorced his father.
 Ivan ended up acting as caregiver to his siblings by the time he was 10.

 Hill spent his teens in Pomona, attending Pomona High School.
 During his school years, Ivan was involved in sports, being elected team captain of the school football team.
 Most of his acquaintances from those years spoke very positively of him.
 In 1978, a year before graduation, Hill became addicted to drugs and lost interest in studying.
 Suffering from financial difficulties, Hill began leading a criminal lifestyle in early 1979, committing several thefts.

 Criminal career

 In January 1979, Hill, along with accomplices, committed several robberies.
-On January 23, 17-year-old Hill and his accomplice, 18-year-old Venson Myers, robbed a liquor store in Glendora, during which Myers killed one store employee and seriously wounded another.
+On January 23, 17-year-old Hill and his accomplice, 18-year-old Venson Myers, robbed a liquor store in Glendora, during which Myers killed Thomas Leavell and seriously injured Keith Hunt.
 For this crime, Venson Myers was sentenced to life imprisonment with no chance of parole.
 As a minor, Hill was found guilty of complicity in murder, but he received a short sentence due to cooperating in the investigation.

 During his detention, Hill graduated from high school, receiving his high school diploma.
 He later studied at one of the local colleges, after which he received parole and was released in the mid-1980s.
 After his release, Hill spent a lot of time in the San Gabriel Valley, constantly changing his place of residence.
 He worked as a day laborer, storekeeper, and forklift driver at various times.
 In the late 1980s, he was rearrested for theft and convicted.
 Hill was released again in February 1993.
 Having problems with employment, he was engaged in low-skill labor and soon returned to his criminal lifestyle.
 In 1993, he committed several additional robberies; he was arrested in early 1994, convicted, and sentenced to 10 years.